 Professional and consulting services

-Professional services require special attention and include those services listed in university policy 17.1 (accounting, architecture, landscape architecture, land surveying, medicine, optometry, professional engineering, real estate appraising and professional nursing).
+Professional services require special attention and include those services listed in HOP policy 05-301 (accounting, architecture, landscape architecture, land surveying, medicine, optometry, professional engineering, real estate appraising and professional nursing).
 Consulting services are those that involve studying of or advising the university and additional rules must be followed if it is reasonably foreseeable that the value of the contract will exceed $25,000.
 This includes individual contracts for that amount and cumulative amount of recurrent contracts with the same individual for same or similar services.

 Upon submittal of an offer by a private consultant to provide consulting services to the university, any officer or employee shall report to the president within 10 days of receipt of the offer: